-Blended families—families consisting of a couple and their children from the current and past relationships—face a host of unique challenges when it comes to developing a well-designed estate and asset protection plan.
+Blended families—families consisting of a couple and their children from current and past relationships—face a host of unique challenges when it comes to developing a well-designed estate and asset protection plan.

-Marital Rights & Estate Planning
+Marital Rights and Estate Planning

 Most people think of prenuptial agreements as a legal document whereby an engaged couple agrees in advance as to how assets will be divided in the event of a future dissolution of a marriage.
 However, marriage also brings several estate planning-related rights that should be considered, such as:

-• Intestacy rights: If you die without a Will or estate plan, the North Carolina intestacy laws determine how your estate will be divided, including a portion to your spouse;
+- Intestacy rights: If you die without a Will or estate plan, the North Carolina intestacy laws determine how your estate will be divided, including a portion to your spouse;

-• Elective Share rights: If you die having disinherited your spouse or leaving your spouse only a small inheritance, your spouse may be entitled to claim an elective share of your estate based upon the length of the marriage;
+- Elective Share rights: If you die having disinherited your spouse or leaving your spouse only a small inheritance, your spouse may be entitled to claim an elective share of your estate based upon the length of the marriage;

-• The Doctrine of Necessaries takes that hold ‘in sickness and in health’ portion of the vows seriously—your spouse can be held financially responsible for your medical bills; and
+- The Doctrine of Necessaries takes that hold ‘in sickness and in health’ portion of the vows seriously—your spouse can be held financially responsible for your medical bills; and

-• Dower rights: An interest that a person may have in the real property of his or her spouse.
+- Dower rights: An interest that a person may have in the real property of his or her spouse.

 These rights can be addressed in a well-drafted prenuptial agreement.
 Or, if you are already married, consider a post-nuptial agreement.